happened to Justin Verlander? He broke as a result of an ill-conceived effort by

 JV's the pitcher I tell pitchers to study and emulate, if not copy.

-I thought that was a TERRIBLE idea, and said as much in November 2019.
+And I said as much, starting in November 2019.

 I immediately noticed those changes in March 2020.

 The change was initiated by an instructor named Ron Wolforth, who has the ear of Verlander,